 The two primary reasons, in my opinion, that Christians don’t share the gospel are: (1) they live in two separate spheres (the sacred and secular divide); and (2) they erroneously believe that evangelism is the presentation of a prepackaged set of talking points that immediately calls for a response.

 Unfortunately, some Christians view their vocation as separate from their sacred/religious life.
-Of course, we all can think of the “Ned Flanders” at work who makes everyone feel uncomfortable with his “in-your-face” approach to attacking every belief that doesn’t line up with his “perfect” theology.
-I too am not a fan of this guy.
+Of course, we all can think of the “Jesus-freak” at work who makes everyone feel uncomfortable with his “in-your-face” approach to engaging co-workers with his version of the good news.
+I too am not a fan of this guy, although he may be my Christian brother.
 So, how do we bridge the gap?
 That is, how do we live as missionaries and ambassadors for Christ in our workplaces, schools, or wherever we spend the majority of our time outside of the home without alienating ourselves?